abdulrahmanazab/Docker-Training-NeIC2017/docker.md

 # Docker

-Your VM is a CentOs 7
+Your VM is a CentOS 7

-Install
+Install Docker
 ---------------
 * Install required packages:
 ```bash